Dimensions, custom properties, and tags in Splunk Observability Cloud π

 to the host dimension of your metrics to indicate that the host that is sending the data is used for QA.
 The custom property use: QA

 then propagates to all MTS with that dimension.
-To learn more about adding custom properties to existing metric dimensions, see Search and edit metadata using the Metadata Catalog.
+To learn more about adding custom properties to existing metric dimensions, see Search the Metadata Catalog.

 When Splunk Observability Cloud assigns a different name to a dimension coming from an integration or monitor, the dimension also becomes a custom property as it is assigned to the metric after ingest.
 For example, the AWS EC2 integration sends the instance-id

-dimension, and Observability Cloud renames the dimension to aws_instance_id
+dimension, and Splunk Observability Cloud renames the dimension to aws_instance_id

 .
 This renamed dimension is a custom property.